ankemp/stalker2-mod-manager/docs/application-spec.md

 2. **Add Mod via URL/Local File:** Supports adding mods from a Nexus URL or a local .zip archive.
 3. **Installed Mod List:** The main UI will display a list of all installed mods, their version, and enable/disable status.
 4. **Mod Details View:** A dedicated panel to show details for a selected mod, including its description, versions, and file manifest.
-5. **Staged Enable/Disable Toggling:** Users can enable or disable mods.
-Changes are staged and applied only when the user chooses to deploy.
+5. **Staged Enable/Disable Toggling:** Users can enable or disable mods instantly.
+These changes are staged in the database and only applied to the game directory when the user clicks "Deploy Changes".
+This allows for batch operations and gives users control over when files are actually modified.
 6. **Selective File Deployment:** On first enablement, the application displays the mod archive's file-tree, allowing the user to select which specific files and folders to deploy.
 This deployment manifest is saved for each mod.
 7. **Mod Archive Versioning:** All downloaded mod archives are stored locally, allowing for future features like version reverting.
 8. **Automatic Update Checking:** Optionally checks for newer versions of linked mods on Nexus Mods on application startup (user configurable).
 Individual mod updates can be performed on-demand or all mods can be updated at once.